circus-tent/circus/docs/source/index.rst

    :align: right

 Circus is a process watcher and runner.
-It can be driven via a command-line interface, or programmatically, in python, through its APIs.
+It can be driven via a command-line interface or programmatically, in python, through its API.

 It shares some of the goals of `Supervisord <http://supervisord.org>`_, `BluePill <https://github.com/arya/bluepill>`_ and